3-4 vs. 4-3 Defense in Football: Which Is Better?

 4-3 Defense Vulnerabilities

 Where the 4-3's conservative nature can be a benefit, with today’s modern offenses it can also be a liability.
-The best NFL quarterbacks have a much easier time spotting weakness in a 4-3 scheme, as player assignments are more predictable and less muddled up by the defensive alignment.
+The best NFL quarterbacks have a much easier time spotting weaknesses in a 4-3 scheme, as player assignments are more predictable and less muddled up by the defensive alignment.
 It’s easier to get mismatches and exploit them, and easier to guess what the defense is about to do.

 Because of the complexities of offenses, 4-3 teams may need to rely more on nickel or dime sets, basically telling the offense what they think is about to happen.
 The offense can counter by running the ball out of sets with three or four wideouts.